Title, Name: PD Dr. Jürgen Altmann

-Biography: Christoph engages in Policy and Law research on a variety of space related topics.
-These topics include, among others, UK and East Asian space programmes, international space cooperation, space terminology, responsible behaviour in space, Space Safety, and the use of AI in space.
-His current long-term project is the creation of the ISPL Dictionary of Space Terminology.
-He is further a Physics Academic Visitor at Imperial College London, as well as a member of the International Institute of Space Law and the Space Generation Advisory Council (SGAC).
-He served as Co-Lead of the SGAC Space Law and Policy Project Group from 2016-2019.
-He holds a PhD from the Institute of Advanced Legal Studies, University of London, supervised by ISPL and supported by a scholarship of the Konrad-Adenauer-Stiftung.
-His thesis examined the potential to establish an Asian Space Agency.
-Prior to that, he completed a Magister Artium in Political Science (Major) focusing on politics in the East Asian region, Law and Modern and Contemporary History (Minors) at the University of Munich, Germany.
-He is a passionate student of the Chinese language.
+Biography: Christoph is the Associate Deputy Director of the London Institute of Space Policy and Law (ISPL).
+His current research focuses on UK and East Asian Space Policy and Law; Institutionalised Space Cooperation; Space Terminology; Responsible Behaviour in Space, from Space Safety to Space Security, including Cybersecurity; and ‘Privacy’ Considerations in the Space Sector.
+He is also a Physics Academic Visitor at Imperial College London, and a member of the International Institute of Space Law (IISL) and the German ‘SichTRaum’ space research network.
+He served as Co-Lead of the Space Law and Policy Project Group of the Space Generation Advisory Council (SGAC) from 2016-2019.
+He holds a PhD from the Institute of Advanced Legal Studies (IALS), University of London, having examined the potential to establish an Asian Space Agency.
+He graduated with a Magister Artium in Political Science (Major), Law and Modern & Contemporary History (Minors) from the University of Munich, Germany.

 Title, Name: Maximilian Bertamini

 Occupation: PhD candidate and research associate at the Institute for International Law of Peace and Armed Conflict (IFHV) at Ruhr-University Bochum